mit-crpg/OpenMOC/README.rst

 Troubleshooting
 ---------------

-If you run into problems installing or running PINSPEC, first review the `FAQ`_ in the Wiki and the
-`Evernote notebooks`_ for info from other users regarding your issue.
-If you are not able to find a solution to your problem there, please `contact`_ one of the developers.
+If you run into problems installing or running OpenMOC, first review the `FAQ`_ in the User's Guide.
+If you are unable to find a solution to your problem there, please `contact`_ one of the developers.

 --------------
 Reporting Bugs